-25. Which type of protective mechanism provides the resistance of human organism against effects both specific and wide range of non-specific pathogenic agents?
+21. Which type of protective mechanism provides the resistance of human organism against effects both specific and different aims.
+Which mechanism from listed below underlies the positive therapeutic effect of ultraviolet radiation upon the wide range of non-specific pathogenic agents?